isovector/sandymaguire.me/site/posts/2019-01-23-become-a-programmer.markdown

 *You don't need any qualifications.* Nobody in the industry cares whether or not you went to university.
-They don't give a shit about what you look like or who your family is; all they care about is whether or not you can reverse a linked list in constant time[^1]---whether or not you can code.
+They don't give a shit about what you look like or who your family is; all they care about is whether or not you can reverse a linked list in linear time[^1]---whether or not you can code.
 In other words, it's an industry in which skills trump qualifications every time.
 The interviews rarely have any "soft" questions; you're just asked to program a solution to a problem.
 If you can do it and your solution doesn't suck and you don't seem like an